Greenbaum-Lab/noa_project/README.md

 2. -i input file name of the sequenced data.
 Should be csv or xlsx file.
 The format was provided by Noa Kan.

-3. -r Repeats file.
-Again csv or xlsx file by the format that was given by Noa Kan.
+3. -r Repeats file [Optional].
+Csv or Xlsx file by the format that was given by Noa Kan.

 The script should be able to run easily with any OS and any Python 3 with some standard packages.
 It was tested with Python 3.8.